NCEAS/metacat/helm/admin/MetacatQuickRef.md

   > See [Tips, below](#monitor-database-upgrade-completion), for how to detect when
   > database conversion finishes

+> [!NOTE]
-  > **NOTE:** because hashstore conversion has not yet been done, it is expected for metacatUI to
+> because hashstore conversion has not yet been done, it is expected for metacatUI to
 > display `Oops!
 It looks like there was a problem retrieving your search results.`, and for
 > `/metacat/d1/mn/v2/` api calls to display `Metacat has not been configured`

 - [ ] In the metacat database, verify that all the `systemmetadata.checksum_algorithm` entries are on the [list of supported